AyushLalShrestha/Stepwise-Programs/Django Stepwise/Restful API.md

+# Expose an API from django using djangorestframework i.e rest_framework

 ## Make a serializer.py file in the app :
 ``` from rest_framework import serializers
  from models import Customer, Product, Sales